bferguson3/NESPAL/README.md

 If a file is specified, it will either be created new or loaded (if it exists).

 Click the color you want, then click the palette number to assign it.
-When you're done, click the Save PAL file button, and 'output.pal' file will be created in the same folder in which you ran the pyton script.
+When you're done, click the Save PAL file button, and a PAL file will be created in the same folder in which you ran the pyton script.

 The color values are based on HTML hex values taken from this source: http://www.thealmightyguru.com/Games/Hacking/Wiki/index.php/NES_Palette